 The G2019S mutation in LRRK2 causes late-onset Parkinson’s disease (PD).
 We show that young adult G2019S mice are unusually resilient to a depression-like syndrome resulting from chronic social stress.
 Mechanistically, mutant striatal synapses are incapable of forms of synaptic plasticity that normally accompany depression-like behavior and is important for supporting a full range of cognitive abilities.
 This suggests that in humans, LRRK2 mutation may affect striatal circuit function in ways that alter normal responses to stress and could be relevant for treatment strategies for non-motor PD symptoms.

 Flanigan ME, Aleyasin H, LeClair K, Lucas EK, Matikainen-Ankney BA, Takahashi A, Menar C, Bouchard S, Pfau ML, Golden SA, Calipari ES, Nestler EJ, DiLeone RJ, Yamanaka A, Huntley GW, Clem RL, Russo SJ.
-(2020) Orexin Signaling in the lateral habenula encodes the valence of aggressive social encounters.
+(2020) Orexin Signaling in GABAergic lateral habenula neurons modulates aggressive behavior in male mice.
 Nature Neurosci.
-(In Press).
+23:638-650.

 Benson DL, Huntley GW.
 Are we listening to everything the PARK genes are telling us?
 J Comp Neurol 2019 527:1527-1540.